Guuzzeji/youtube-scissors-cli/README.md

 2. Once you downloaded the YouTube-Scissors-CLI executable, download ffmpeg.
 [FFmpeg Downloads](https://ffmpeg.org/download.html)

 3. After downloading ffmpeg, open up the config.json file and paste the path to where you have saved the ffmpeg executable.
-Make sure you put config.json in the same directory as your executable.
+Make sure you put config.json in the same directory as your YouTube-Scissors executable.

-4. Additionally, you can edit config.json to your liking.
+4. Edit config.json to your liking.

 **Example of How config.json is Setup**
 ```js